 As we put away the decorations of the Christmas season and look toward the beginning of a New Year, let’s make more time to get outdoors.
 Let’s celebrate the real gifts of Christmas all year long.

 (I would love to hear which gift you want more of in the coming year.
-Please share your plans for spending time in Nature in the coming year by commenting on this post!)
+Please share any plans you may have for spending time in Nature by commenting on this post!)

 When backpackers meet another hiker on the trail, they commonly stop for a few moments to chat.
 Rather than ask “Where are you from?” or “Where do you work?” conversation tends to be hiking specific.
 “How long are you out here?”
 Or, “How far are you heading?”
 If coming from different directions on the trail, the hikers often exchange info about upcoming obstacles, how well the water source is flowing, or what wonderful restaurant is in the next town.
 They also exchange names.
 But these are not names you would overhear in your local coffee shop!